-At Cowell’s we believe that we have an important role to play in protecting the environment and reducing the impact that our business has on it.
+At Cowell’s, we believe that we have an essential role in protecting the environment and reducing the impact that our business has on it.
 We take this responsibility very seriously and actively encourage our customers to try to do the same.

 Waste & Recycling

-Product packaging is reused whenever possible.
-The majority of cardboard boxes are reused when dispatching customer orders through our Webshop.
+Cowell's reuses product packaging whenever possible.
+We reuse most cardboard boxes and packaging materials when dispatching customer orders through our webshop.
 Any excess cardboard is baled on site and sent for recycling.
-Plastic plant trays are offered to our customers at the checkouts to securely transport their plants.
+By baling the cardboard on site, a larger quantity can be transported for recycling, reducing carbon emissions.
+Plastic plant trays are offered to our customers to transport their plants securely at checkouts.

-We are now using ‘recycling blue’ pots for our home grown plants.
+We are now using ‘recycling blue’ pots for our homegrown plants.
 These pots have been developed to increase sustainability and are manufactured using ‘Closed Loop Recycling’.
-Closed loop recycling is the process by which waste is collected, recycled and purposed to make something new.
-Effectively, the waste does a full circle without having a negative impact on the environment.
+Closed Loop Recycling is the process by which waste is collected, recycled and purposed to make something new.
+Effectively, the waste does a full circle without harming the environment.

-We are also supporting the HTA led initiative to reduce the volume of non-recyclable black plastic used with the horticultural industry through the introduction of taupe coloured plant pots.
-The taupe coloured pots are carbon pigment free making them widely recyclable through kerbside recycling schemes.
+We are also supporting the Horticultural Trade Association (HTA) led initiative to reduce the volume of non-recyclable black plastic used in the horticultural industry by introducing taupe coloured plant pots.
+The taupe coloured pots are carbon pigment-free making them widely recyclable through kerbside recycling schemes.

-We capture rainwater from the roof of our greenhouse to reuse on our nursery.
+Water is precious, so we do the best we can to save it.
+We capture rainwater from the roof of our greenhouse and multi-span polytunnels to reuse in our plant area and nursery.

 We water our plants in the morning or evening to ensure that water is used efficiently and not lost to evaporation during the heat of the day.